visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

    The resulting x ray image.

-Now we'll switch to a 3D example using globe.silo.
+Now we will switch to a 3D example using globe.silo.
 Globe.silo is an unstructured mesh consisting of tetrahedra, pyramids, prisms and hexahedra forming a globe.
 Here is an image of the tetrahedra at the center of the globe that form 2 cones.